zcsherm/RayTracer/README.md

 The first snag I ran into was how to define the objects in the environment.
 The instinctive answer was to use vertices and then generate line segments between these vertices.
 An objects would simply be the space bounded by these lines.
 That seemed to be an easy straight forward solution and I was confident I would have a working prototype that evening.
 So, there I was, My camera was emitting rays across the field of vision and I had objects defined in 3d space.
 Unfortunately, I had just realized that I need to determine if these rays intersect any of those surfaces.
 It was clear that this would be a 2 step problem.
 I was already familiar with: define the plane that the surface exists on, find the t value of the ray that intersects that plane, and then use that to get the coordinates.
 The second step was much more elusive: Determine if a point rested on the actual surface.

 I was determined not to look up an answer to this problem.
 I ran through different possible solutions: doing hacky comparisons between components (i.e. checking that the x coordinate is greater than at least 1 x vertex coordinate and greater than 1 x vertex coordinate) or representing the point as a linear combination of 2 of the edges.
 It wasn't until I realized that a point that was inside a triangle divided the triangles area into 3 parts that summed to its whole, and that the angles between all lines from the point and the vertices summed to 2 pi.
-I later learned that was I was describing is called Baryonic Coordinates.
+I later learned that was I was describing is called Barycentric Coordinates.

 ## Authors